Dayn9/dayn9.github.io/_posts/projects/2019-04-25-glory-on-the-dance-floor.markdown

 ---
 layout: post
 title:  "Glory on the Dance Floor"
+description: "A competitive card game about dance battles with greek monsters and gods that I worked on with a team of 5 for a Game Design class"
 date:   2019-04-25 11:15:33 -0400
 tags: [Illustrator, BoardGame]
 categories:  projects
-image: /media/class/Glory/God.png
+category: Class
+banner_preview: preview-wip.png
+banner_image: banner-wip.png
 ---

-A competitive card game about dance battles with greek monsters and gods that I worked on with a team of 5 for a Game Design class.

 <!--more-->